CharliePoole/statiq-site/input/technical/nunit-extras-test-result-summarizer.md

 See the help for the command for other things you can do, including using your own xsl to transform the output.

-The nunit-summary program is available on the <a href="https://github.com/nunit/nunit-summary">GitHub</a>.
+The nunit-summary program is available on <a href="https://github.com/nunit/nunit-summary">GitHub</a>.

 ---